 Often a newly diagnosed superficial siderosis patient, their family, and friends feel overwhelmed.
 Finding a support network is a must.
 Remember, you are not alone.
 The first thing we did after Gary’s diagnosis was search Google.
 What is Superficial Siderosis?

 Google led us to an excellent blog site by New Zealander Dave Hill.
 It offered the only information written from the patient point of view.
 Dave’s blog explained a little of what we were about to face in easy to understand language.
 When Dave began reaching out via email, he found only 50+/- recorded superficial siderosis cases worldwide.
 He raised that number by connecting to more than 100 confirmed cases.
 Dave unfortunately can no longer update his blog due to health reasons but thanks to his efforts, fellow superficial siderosis community members began to make a connection.

 Our Support Community

-The Silent Bleed
+The Silent Bleed Charity

-These Facebook groups are private, so you’ll need to submit a join request.
+All of these Facebook groups are private, so you’ll need to submit a join request.